Our Team

 Lauren Pollock

-Lauren is a dynamic communicator with a knack for storytelling and stakeholder engagement.
+Lauren (she/her) is a dynamic communicator with a knack for storytelling and stakeholder engagement.
 She is dedicated to amplifying the voices of young people, especially women and gender-diverse individuals, in policy and social change.

 With a Bachelor's Degree in Communication, Lauren found her calling among creatives and chatterboxes.
 She thrives on driving strategic direction and forging partnerships that make a real difference.In her day job, Lauren curates content for the WhyNot Platform and leads impactful projects for the Y.